wilbcn/BlueTeam/Splunk-Projects/Splunk-botsv3-Investigation-1.md

 ![image](https://github.com/user-attachments/assets/44c58781-e216-47d1-9e3a-7abdfdc2a9f7)

 - Here we confirm that the identified user `AzureAD\FyodorMalteskesko` launched `net.exe` via `powershell.exe`, adding `svcvnc` account to the `Administrators group`.
-The user then assigne a password to `svcvnc: Password123!`.
+The user then assigned a password to `svcvnc: Password123!`.
 To investigate this user and any malicious activity, I ran the beloq SPL query.

 ```
 index=botsv3 (Account_Name=svcvnc OR user=svcvnc)